Our community road safety programs aim to provide all road users tools, techniques and training to be safe on all roads.

 - community transport options

-- council support available to you.
+- council support available.

 The program is a free program offered to all Kingston older adults and includes visiting the local train station and bus stations to discuss mapping out effective routes to local amenities.